notadeejay/rbc-training/data/Week 3 Day 1/05__Style Those Meters__Exercise.md

 <meter max="10" value="8">
 ```

-By default, this is how Google Chrome styles our meter:
+By default, this is how Google Chrome styles the above meter code:

 ![](https://cl.ly/3P042M0n3y3l/Image%202017-10-07%20at%2012.45.00%20PM.png)